-Although leaks on the supply pipe are legally the responsibility of the owner, we’ll assist you in detecting a leak and we’ll carry out free repairs for domestic customers, subject to certain terms and conditions.
+Although leaks on the supply pipe are legally the responsibility of the owner, we’ll assist you in detecting a leak and we’ll carry out free repairs for domestic customers.

 We provide a leakage detection service as part of our free repair service for domestic customers’ supply pipes.
 This will not apply if the leak is underneath your home or an outbuilding.

 We require your agreement, before we can begin work on private property.
 You must request a free repair within 28 days of becoming aware of the leak.
 We’ll only repair your supply pipe up to the point at which it enters or runs underneath your home or an outbuilding.